Bhanuprakashpujala/Bhanuprakashpujala/README.md

 - 👋 Hi, I’m @Bhanuprakashpujala
-- 👀 I’m interested in DATA SCIENCE
+-  interested in DATA SCIENCE
-- 🌱 I’m currently learning DATA SCIENCE
+-  currently learning DATA SCIENCE
-- 💞️ I’m looking to collaborate on PYTHON
+-  looking to collaborate on PYTHON
-- 📫 How to reach me pujalabhanuprakash@gmail.com
+-  to reach me pujalabhanuprakash@gmail.com

 <!---
 Bhanuprakashpujala/Bhanuprakashpujala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.